albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 asdf current
 ```

-If you got problem when installing erlang you must install their deps.
+If you got a problem when installing erlang you must install their dependencies.

 **Install Process Management**

-Later we will run all node js server like dialog, hubs, hubs admin, spoke on different port. so we need process management for running that on the background.
+Later we will run all node js servers like dialog, hubs, hubs admin, spoke on a different port. so we need process management for running that in the background.

 See [install pm2](https://pm2.keymetrics.io/)

-## 2. Install Firewall and setting up
+## 2. Install Firewall and set up

 ### 2.1 Install

-We are using ufw. firewall is some software to blocking / allow port.
+We are using ufw. a firewall is some software to block/allow ports.

 Please look at this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04)